people + skills = business

 management development programme

-2 to 5 days in-room or online
+1 to 5 days in-room or online

 Key content:

-• Impact on business bottom line and career development
+- Impact on business bottom line and career development

-• Managing yourself: personal effectiveness and assertiveness
+- Managing yourself: personal effectiveness, managing workload, technology and interruptions and assertiveness

-• Managing others: delegating, instructing and giving feedback
+- Managing others: delegating, instructing and giving feedback

-• Managing clients: client lifecycle, office politics and negotiation skills
+- Managing clients: client lifecycle, office politics and negotiation skills

-• Personal action planning and ongoing support.
+- Personal action planning and ongoing support.

 Business skills